At a Glance

 Why Get Tested?

-To determine whether PTH levels are responding normally to changes in blood calcium levels; to distinguish the cause of calcium imbalances, and to evaluate parathyroid function.
-In some centres, PTH levels may be measured during surgery for hyperparathyroidectomy.
-This will confirm removal of the parathyroid gland(s).
+To determine whether PTH concentrations are responding normally to changes in blood calcium concentration; to distinguish the cause of calcium imbalances, and to evaluate parathyroid function.
+In some laboratories, PTH may be measured during surgery for hyperparathyroidectomy.
+This is to help confirm removal of the parathyroid gland(s).